OrdinaryMagician/ibuki_m/README.md

 Pressing the utility key throws a ball in front of you, which can be struck with the bat for ranged attacks.
 An endless supply of balls is provided through Hammerspace.

-### Slot 4 - Ninnacht .50 AE Brave Beagle *[Shotgun]*
+### Slot 4 - Ninnacht .50 PE Brave Beagle *[Shotgun]*

 A beefy handcannon of the olden days, made quite popular thanks to it being featured in practically every action movie and shooter game.
 It has resisted the test of time, and even some **UAC** marines are known to carry them.
+The official full naming of the caliber, devised by **Blackmann Arms**, cannot be disclosed without prompting chuckles from **Saya**.

 It would seemingly kick like a mule, but Ibuki doesn't have much trouble with that, unlike her smaller companion.
 Has a propensity to turn squishy targets into meatloaf.